-At nearly every point in history, both old and new styles of church music have been critiqued, for precisely the same reasons people criticize "traditional" and "contemporary" music styles today.
-These ongoing tensions reflect a necessary process of discernment, as each new generation seeks a renewed awareness of what it means to be Christ's hands and feet in the world, and how best to express our gratitude and praise to God.
+At nearly every point in history, both old and new styles of church music have been critiqued, and for precisely the same reasons people criticize "traditional" and "contemporary" music styles today!
+In some ways, these ongoing tensions reflect a necessary process of discernment, as each new generation seeks a renewed focus and awareness of what it means to be Christ's hands and feet in the world, and how best to express our gratitude and praise.

-As a layperson with training in both Western classical and popular/secular musical styles, as well as ecumenical training in liturgical design and worship from Union Theological Seminary, and undergraduate training in dialogue and conflict negotiation, I am uniquely positioned to offer practical support and mediation for churches struggling to articulate a shared theology of music and worship.
+As a layperson with training in Western classical, folk, and popular/secular musical styles, ecumenical training in liturgical design and worship from Union Theological Seminary, and undergraduate training in dialogue and conflict negotiation, I am in a unique position to offer nuanced, practical support and mediation for churches struggling to articulate a shared theology of music and worship.
 Leaning on my extensive research about music in the history of the church, I can help ground conversations about liturgy and worship in Biblical, theological, and spiritual values that reflect your community's culture and faith tradition.

 level of congregational involvement